-System protection is a feature that Windows 10 has so you don’t lose data if something goes askew in your operating system.
+System protection is a feature that Windows 10 has so you do not lose data if something goes askew in your operating system.
 System protection allows you to rewind the clock and restore an older snapshot of the computer by doing a system restore.

-It’s well documented that system protection isn’t always turned on for every computer that runs on Windows 10.
-What wasn’t understood outside of the Redmond grounds is why Microsoft had chosen to have some copies of Windows 10 roll out with system restore off.
-With still no definitive answers coming from Microsoft, we still are only able to guess, but we have learned more about why Microsoft is potentially thinking of getting rid of it altogether which could eventually prove to be the key for understanding what’s happening with Microsoft’s system restore.
+It’s well documented that system protection is not always turned on for every computer that runs on Windows 10.
+What was not understood outside of the Redmond grounds is why Microsoft had chosen to have some copies of Windows 10 rollout with system restore off.
+With still no definitive answers coming from Microsoft, we still are only able to guess, but we have learned more about why Microsoft is potentially thinking of getting rid of it altogether which could eventually prove to be the key for understanding what is happening with Microsoft’s system restore.

 Before you can do a system restore with system protection, your computer needs to be taking restore points.
 Those restore points take up hard disk space.
-You can choose how much disk space you want to limit the restore points to, but if it’s going to be taking enough restore points to be useful, then you need a computer that has a decent amount of storage up for grabs.
-With devices changing over the years and geared more toward being smaller and away from desktops, Microsoft may be looking at bringing out devices that don’t have much storage at all, in which case it would make the system restore feature redundant in those devices.
-Microsoft would then have a decision to make: would it be better not having system restore available at all so that people don’t get confused or would it be better to have some devices that come with it and some that don’t.
+You can choose how much disk space you want to limit the restore points to, but if it is going to be taking enough restore points to be useful, then you need a computer that has a decent amount of storage up for grabs.
+With devices changing over the years and geared more toward being smaller and away from desktops, Microsoft may be looking at bringing out devices that do not have much storage at all, in which case it would make the system restore feature redundant in those devices.
+Microsoft would then have a decision to make: would it be better not having system restore available at all so that people do not get confused or would it be better to have some devices that come with it and some that do not.
 They might be planning that now.

 How to Turn On/Off System Protection for Drives in Windows 10

-You now have the System Properties dialog box open.
-Select the drive that you want to have system protection turned on or off for and click on the “Configure” button.
+3. You now have the System Properties dialog box open.
+Select the drive that you want to have system protection turned on or off for and click on the Configure button.

-Click on the “OK” button at the bottom of the System Protection dialog box when you are happy with your selections.
+6. Click on the OK button at the bottom of the System Protection dialog box when you are happy with your selections.